 3. Haleiwa Town

-Located about 1 hour from Waikiki (15 minutes away from Dole Plantation) is Haleiwa.
+Located about 15 minutes away from Dole Plantation is the cute and charming town of Haleiwa.
 Along with the North Shore of Oahu, this area is known as the surfing capital of the world!

 Historically, Haleiwa is an old community dating back to the 1900’s contributing to the sugar plantation industry.